 What can my baby say?

-It is very exciting for parents to watch their babies become social beings who can interact with others.
-While every baby develops speech at his / her own rate, the following are some of the common milestones in this age group:
+It is very exciting for caregivers to watch their babies become social beings who can interact with others.
+While every baby develops speech at their own rate, the following are some of the common milestones in this age group:

 - Makes two syllable sounds (ma-ma, da-da)

 - Makes several different vowel sounds, especially "o" and "u"